dlr-eoc/prosEO/processing-engine/k8s-deploy/docs/SETUP.md

 any dependencies installed from `Pipfile`, `gopackages.txt` or `kubespray/requirements.txt` are installed at build-time.
 If those change, it is best to re-build the image.

+### Mapping Configuration Directories

+The cluster installation guide will speak about cluster directories that contain all the cluster configuration.
+They typically live in the `kubespray` directory, because that's where they're expected by many scripts.
+But it's possible that you'd like to manage this configuration elsewhere, pershaps in a repository specific to that purpose.

+You can do that, and create a symbolic link to that directory from within `kubespray/inventory/<yourname>` - and that works well with the `pipenv` approach above.
+But in the case of using a docker image, you must then also ensure that the linked-to directory is mapped into the image.
+For that, you may have to adjust `docker/run.sh`.

 Verify Environment
 ------------------